Temple, London: Liberty

-Inner Temple and Middle Temple are two of the few remaining liberties, an old name for a geographic division.
+Inner Temple and Middle Temple are two of the few remaining liberties, an old name for a geographical administrative division.
 They are independent extra-parochial areas, historically not governed by the City of London Corporation and are equally outside the ecclesiastical jurisdiction of the Bishop of London.
 They are today regarded as local authorities for most purposes, but can delegate functions to the Common Council of the City of London, as provided in the Temples Order 1971.
 They geographically fall within the boundaries and liberties of the City of London, but can be thought of as independent enclaves.
-They both are part of the City ward of Farringdon Without.
-The Parliamentary Boundaries Act 1832 included The Temple within City of London (parliamentary) constituency, and its line of successors as its many seats have been reduced.
-This change is among those which ended malapportionment and one voter enjoying multiple Members of Parliament across England and Wales.
+They are both part of the City ward of Farringdon Without.
+The Parliamentary Boundaries Act 1832 included The Temple within City of London parliamentary constituency.
+This change is among those which ended malapportionment and one voter voting in multiple parliamentary constituencies in England and Wales.

 The southern boundary of the Temple liberties was the natural bank of the Thames until the Victoria Embankment was constructed (1865–1870).
-The boundary is virtually unchanged – despite this notable engineering work, which meant that the Inner and Middle Temple lost their frontage to the Thames albeit replaced widely with gardens.
+The boundary is virtually unchanged – despite this notable engineering work, which meant that the Inner and Middle Temple lost their frontage to the Thames, albeit replaced widely with gardens.
 Both now own associated, law-related properties, just beyond the boundary.
 The Embankment – a major thoroughfare with an Underground line running beneath – is on paper never part of Temple – the cusp is where the gardens meet the road, where the spring tide (rarely flooded) part of the bank stood.
 The City of London's comparable limit is the centre of the Thames.

 Temple Church

-The Temple Church is a Royal Peculiar.
+The Temple Church is a royal peculiar.
 It was built by the Knights Templar and consecrated in 1185.
 It is jointly owned by the Middle Temple and Inner Temple inns.

 Temple tube station and pier

-Temple gives its name to Temple tube station, served by the District (green) and Circle (yellow) lines, which is immediately southwest, between Temple Place and the Victoria Embankment.
-There is also a Temple Pier on the Victoria Embankment, near the Tube station immediately west of the Westminster-City of London boundary; HQS Wellington is permanently moored there.
+Temple gives its name to Temple tube station, served by the District and Circle lines, which is immediately southwest, between Temple Place and the Victoria Embankment.
+There is also a Temple Pier on the Victoria Embankment, near the Tube station immediately west of the Westminster-City of London boundary; HMS Wellington is permanently moored there.
+The Wilfred barge was moored here until its sinking during Storm Henk in January 2024.